Wok & Skillet

 How do I store leftover Tom Yum Soup?

-If you have any leftover Tom Yum Soup, pour it into an air-tight container and keep it in the fridge for up to 3 days or in the freezer for up to 4 months.
+Let the soup cool, then transfer it to an airtight container.
+It will keep in the fridge for up to 3 days or in the freezer for up to 4 months.

 Seafood is always best consumed fresh so if possible, try not to freeze or store any of the shrimp from the Tom Yum Soup.
 You can always add fresh shrimp when re-boiling the soup.